Skip to main content

 Step-by-Step Migration Checklist

-Whether you use the automated CLI or migrate manually, here is the process:
+Whether you use the automated CLI or migrate manually, the process looks like this:

-• 5.Remove framework code — Delete LangSmith integrations, custom runners, and deployment scripts
+• 5.Remove framework code.
+Delete superseded LangSmith integrations, custom runners, and deployment scripts

-• 6.Restructure complex patterns — Convert RAG pipelines to knowledge tools, callbacks to middleware, state to sessions
+• 6.Restructure complex patterns.
+Convert RAG pipelines to retrieval tools, callbacks to middleware, state to sessions

-• 8.Deploy connic deploy or push to your connected Git repository
+• 8.Deploy.
+Run connic deploy or push to your connected Git repository

 The Bottom Line